top of page

 OG Estruch, possibly Europe's oldest vampire myth.
 The Tale tells of a 12th century noble sent to Llers to be generally rotten to pagans and witches.
 One of said witches had the good (or potentially terrible) idea to curse him before she was burnt at the stake.

-Anyway, witchy curse successful and Comte Estruch is now an undead, demonic, pagan-hating, heaven-denied, son of a gun.
-He rises from the grave at night to do exactly what we have come to expect vampires to do: suck blood, bed maidens, sow terror and just generally be a right pain in the bum of the local community.
-If he wasn't the original, you'd call him a cliche but this is the blueprint for the vampire format that has held for a century.
+Anyway, the witches curse is successful and Comte Estruch is now an undead, demonic, pagan-hating, heaven-denied, son of a gun.
+He rises from the grave at night to do exactly what we have come to expect vampires to do: suck blood, bed maidens, sow terror and just generally be a right pain in the bum for the local community.
+If he wasn't the original, you'd call him a cliche, but this is the blueprint for the vampire format that has held for a century.

 Estruch finally meets his end by "a nun with magic and spiritual gifts," (let's not even get into that oxymoron) she exorcises him and it's all good again.
 Yay!